Skip to main content

 How to filter incoming emails from a particular sender

-Filtering emails from a specific sender is useful when you want to stop receiving a bunch of email marketing or newsletters, that this person is sending.
-Usually, the ones that send too many emails and are cluttering your inbox with promotions, or things in which you are no longer interested.So you are going to learn how to batch delete, move the emails for other folders, or archive them, by creating a simple filter.
+Usually, the ones that send too many emails and are cluttering your inbox with promotions, or things in which you are no longer interested.
+So you are going to learn how to batch delete, move the emails to other folders, or archive them, by creating a simple filter.

 1. Filtering the sender

-The first step is to type the sender information on the field “From†of the create filter popup.
+The first step is to type the sender information on the field From of the create filter popup.
 You can type two kinds of information:

 • The complete email address (e.g., [email protected]), to filter only the emails by this person.